 Visit these remote areas around Santa Cristóbal Island in the Galapagos Islands in Ecuador to explore the only place where you can see all three species of booby, land where Charles Darwin first set foot in the Galapagos, and see an iconic offshore formation.
 Here are highlights from boat trips to Punta Pitt, Cerro Brujo, and Kicker Rock.

 These destinations on San Cristóbal Island are only reached by boat.
-They can be visited on long day trips from Puerto Baquerizo Moreno, however, we visited these places as part of our itinerary during our trip on the Origin with Ecoventura.
+They can be visited on long day trips from the town of Puerto Baquerizo Moreno, however, we visited these places as part of our itinerary during our trip on the Origin with Ecoventura.

 Visiting Punta Pitt in the Galapagos

-Punta Pitt (Pitt Point in English, named for British Prime Minister William Pitt) is the only place in the Galapagos Islands where you can see all three species of booby: red-footed, blue-footed, and Nazca.
+Punta Pitt (Pitt Point in English, named for British Prime Minister William Pitt) is the only place in the Galapagos archipelago, which was designated a UNESCO World Heritage site in 1978, where you can see all three species of booby: red-footed, blue-footed, and Nazca.
 There’s a well-made trail on the island that lets travelers explore the landscape which features saltbush, Opuntia cactus, and Palo Santo trees.
 Sea birds, including frigatebirds, swallow-tailed gulls, storm petrels, all those bobbies, and more, make the most of this place as a resting and nesting spot.

 We visited in: May